folke/neodev.nvim/README.md

  -- add any options here, or leave empty to use the default settings })

+-- add the appropriate command to start the server luadev.cmd = {"lua-language-server"}

 local lspconfig = require('lspconfig')
 lspconfig.sumneko_lua.setup(luadev)
 ```